Lostbelt/drug-screening/README.md

 Implementation of AI-driven method for CNS drug research utilizing adult zebrafish.
 The method is based on the novel tank test (NTT) behavioral experiment.

+For now, only videos in MP4 format are supported.

 ## Installation

 Create a conda environment and activate it